 Improved Communication Quality

-When you set up unified communications at your business, you benefit from using the latest technology in all your communications, resulting in the best possible quality.
+When you set up unified communications technology at your business, you benefit from the best possible quality.
 You can expect better sound quality on phone calls and fewer dropped calls, making it easier for employees to communicate with each other and with customers.
-On video chats and conferences, these systems reduce slowdowns and other issue that can make communicating more difficult.
-Giving your employees the tools they need to communicate effectively increases efficiency and productivity at your company, which then increases your revenue.
-Unified communications systems are easy to install and intuitive, so it doesn’t take long for employees to learn how to use them.
-If your company uses multiple communication channels already, your business is even more likely to benefit from implementing unified communications.
+During video chats and conferences, these systems reduce lag to improve video quality.
+Also, giving your employees the tools they need to communicate effectively increases efficiency and productivity, which typically increases your small business’ revenue.
+Easy to install and intuitive, unified communications systems usually don’t take long for employees to learn.
+If your company uses multiple communication channels already, your business is even more likely to benefit from implementing this technology.